8. Schedule from Real Dependencies and Honest Critical Path

 At an energy storage program, the announced launch date had not moved in three months on the program slide.
 Underneath, three thermal-related long-leads had quietly slipped: the cold-plate extrusion (11 working days, triggered by the thermal limit revision that changed the geometry requirement), the thermal interface material qualification (8 days, triggered by the contact-resistance finding), and a chamber booking for the revised configuration (6 days, because the test queue had moved).
 That geometry revision forced a new extrusion cross-section the original schedule had no entry for.
 None of the slips were visible on the schedule because the schedule had been built date-to-date, not dependency-to-dependency.

 When the team recomputed the chain — what depends on what, with honest durations and buffer for uncertainty — the new date was 19 working days beyond the announced date.
+That revision was discovered and communicated four months before launch, not two weeks before.
 The recovery conversation that followed was real: cut one product variant from the launch scope, change the supplier extrusion sequence to overlap with qualification, fund a parallel chamber booking.
 The conversation was hard.
-It was also the first honest program conversation in three months. - Old process: schedule defended date-to-date with narrative compression.
+It was also the first honest program conversation in three months — four months of decisions that had been made downstream of a date everyone knew was wrong.

 Weekly cadence for schedule truth